 From the mosque, you can also visit Jalan Petaling (Chinatown) and the Central Market.
 It’s here that we experienced the Kuala Lumpur of yore.
 It’s also here, where you can put your bargaining tools to good use if you so wish.

-Sri Mahamariamman Temple
+6. Admire the Sri Mahamariamman Temple

 Sri Mahamariamman is the oldest Hindu temple in Kuala Lumpur.

 We went as the sun started to fade, which made for great lighting to capture the aesthetic wonder that is this temple.

 Sometimes, the kid(s) need a break from all the cultural stuff.
 Who are we kidding, we do too.
 There is no better place to do this than The Pavilion.

-The Petronas Towers
+8. Visit The Petronas Twin Towers

 Get to the Petronas Towers early, and book your tickets for a time slot.